Understanding SaaS

 Software-as-a-service, often contracted to ‘SaaS’, benefits consumers and businesses around the world daily.
 As one of the three constituents of cloud computing – infrastructure-as-a-service (IaaS) and platform-as-a-service (PaaS) being the other two – SaaS, delivers software and applications over the internet, via a subscription model.
 This, in a nutshell, is what the suffix, “as-a-service,” alludes to.

 The SaaS innovation is revolutionary.
 Before it, users had no choice but to manage, install and upgrade software themselves – on local computers and servers.
-If a business did not possess the necessary skillset to do this in-house, challenging operational bottlenecks would form.
+If a business did not possess the necessary skillset to do this in-house, challenging operational bottlenecks would be created.
 Thanks to SaaS, applications can be pulled from the cloud and deployed within hours.

-The innovation is so popular now that, according to Medium, 71% of companies globally rely on it.
+The innovation is so popular now that, according to Medium, 71% of companies, globally, rely on it.

 Scenarios and vendors

-For consumers, the most common examples of SaaS are email providers, such as Outlook; Microsoft Office tools; or music streaming platforms, like Spotify.
+For consumers, the most common examples of SaaS are email providers, such as Outlook, Microsoft Office tools; or music streaming platforms, like Spotify.
 Other familiar names include Dropbox, Google Docs, MailChimp, Netflix, Slack, and Zoom.

-For financial firms, SaaS is used in all kinds of areas, such as billing; communications; customer relationship management (interestingly, Salesforce’s CRM platform of 1999 was the first ever SaaS solution built from scratch); enterprise resource planning (ERP); financial management; human resources; sales management; and more.
+For financial firms, SaaS is used in all kinds of areas, such as billing, communications, customer relationship management (interestingly, Salesforce’s CRM platform of 1999 was the first ever SaaS solution built from scratch), enterprise resource planning (ERP), financial management, human resources, sales management, and more.

 Ultimately, SaaS is about the delivery of applications over the internet.